benjaminjohnsinger/ModifiableAMR/README.md

 ## Overview

 Human antibiotic use contributes to the evolution and maintenance of antimicrobial resistance (AMR).
-This analysis quantifies how much AMR-attributable mortality could be prevented by reducing antibiotic consumption, using global surveillance data on resistance prevalence across 17 bacterial pathogens and 7 antibiotic classes.
+This analysis estimates this relationship, and thererfore the amount of AMR-attributable mortality that could be prevented by reducing antibiotic consumption, using global surveillance data on resistance prevalence across 17 bacterial pathogens and 7 antibiotic classes.

-Key findings:
-- A 10% reduction in antibiotic use across classes could prevent approximately 67,000 (95% CI: 65,000–69,000) annual deaths attributable to AMR globally.
-- This represents approximately 0.87% of total estimated bacterial disease mortality.
-- In Sub-Saharan Africa, where bacterial disease mortality is highest, the avertible AMR burden is only 0.66% of bacterial disease mortality.
-- The strongest evidence for use-resistance relationships is in quinolones, aminoglycosides, penicillins, and other beta-lactam antibiotics.

 ## Repository structure